apache/druid/docs/content/operations/including-extensions.md

 As you can see, under ```extensions``` there are three sub-directories ```druid-examples```, ```druid-kafka-eight``` and ```mysql-metadata-storage```, each sub-directory denotes an extension that Druid might load.

-3) Tell Druid which extensions to load.
-Now you have prepared your extension directories, if you want Druid to load a specific list of extensions under root extension directory, you need to specify `druid.extensions.loadList`.
+3) To have Druid load a specific list of extensions present under the root extension directory, set `druid.extensions.loadList` to the list of extensions to load.
 Using the example above, if you want Druid to load ```druid-kafka-eight``` and ```mysql-metadata-storage```, you can specify `druid.extensions.loadList=["druid-kafka-eight", "mysql-metadata-storage"]`.

-If you specify `druid.extensions.loadList=[]`, Druid won't load any extension from file system.
+If you specify `druid.extensions.loadList=[]`, Druid won't load any extensions from the file system.

-If you don't specify `druid.extensions.loadList`, Druid will load all the extensions under root extension directory.
+If you don't specify `druid.extensions.loadList`, Druid will load all the extensions under the root extension directory.